Style Guide

 Light Cotton Sundress — Casual Mehendi, Beautifully Done

-What to wear: A flowy cotton sundress in floral, ivory, butter yellow, or soft peach.
-A-line or fit-and-flare silhouette with a defined waist.
-Add a light dupatta or scarf for the cultural register without leaning fully traditional.
+What to wear: A flowy cotton dress in floral, ivory, or soft peach.
+Add a light dupatta or scarf for the cultural register.

-Mohita's Tip: A cotton sundress with a light dupatta thrown over one shoulder — or tied around the waist as a sash — is the easiest western-meets-Indian mehendi look there is.
-Five seconds of styling, fully appropriate for the occasion, completely photogenic.
+Mohita's Tip: A cotton dress with a light dupatta thrown over one shoulder is the easiest western-meets-Indian mehendi look there is.
+Five seconds of styling, fully appropriate.

-Printed Skirt and Blouse — Traditional Silhouette, Modern Fabric
+Printed Co-ord with Dupatta — Traditional Silhouette, Modern Fabric

-What to wear: A printed midi skirt in cotton or chanderi with a fitted, tucked-in blouse in a complementary solid.
+What to wear: A printed co-ord in pastel or warm-toned print.
 Add a light dupatta tied at the waist or thrown over one shoulder for the Indian touch.
-The one-print-one-solid rule applies — if the skirt is printed, the blouse is solid.

 5 Rules for Dressing for a Mehendi as a Wedding Guest

 • Lighter than the bride.
 Less embellished than the bride.
-The bride sets the formality ceiling at any Indian wedding event.
+The bride sets the formality ceiling.
 Your role is to celebrate her, not compete with her.
-Stay one notch below in colour intensity and embellishment.

 • Lean bright and joyful, not dark or sombre.
-Mehendi functions are celebratory daytime gatherings.
 Yellows, pastels, blush, mint, ivory, and warm florals all hit the right register.
-Avoid black, very dark navy, and deep burgundy — those colours feel out of place in mehendi photography.
+Avoid black and deep burgundy.

 • Choose breathable fabrics for long functions.
-Cotton, cotton linen, chanderi, organza, and breathable blends are essential.
-A typical mehendi function lasts four to six hours, often outdoors or partially outdoors.
-Heavy silks and synthetics will leave you uncomfortable and visibly so.
+Cotton, cotton linen, chanderi, and breathable blends are essential.

 • Sit-friendly silhouettes only.
-Flared co-ord pants, A-line midis, flowing maxi dresses, anarkalis.
-Avoid bodycon dresses, very fitted skirts, and pencil-cut silhouettes that ride up when you sit.
-You will sit a lot at a mehendi.
+Flared co-ord pants, A-line midis, flowing maxi dresses.
+Avoid bodycon and very fitted skirts.

 What Not to Wear to a Mehendi Function

 • Red.
-Red is the bride's traditional colour at most Indian weddings, particularly North Indian and Punjabi weddings.
-Wearing red as a guest can read as deliberately competing with the bride.
+Traditionally the bride's colour at most Indian weddings.
 Save red for occasions where the bride isn't wearing it.

 • Heavy gold-on-gold or zardosi work.
-Heavy gold embellishment is wedding-day-bride territory.
-Subtle gold accents and light embroidery are fine; full-coverage zardosi work is not.
+Wedding-day-bride territory.
+Subtle gold accents are fine.

 • Bodycon and very fitted silhouettes.
-A mehendi involves hours of sitting on chairs, on the floor, on stage edges.
-Bodycon dresses ride up, become uncomfortable, and limit how you can move.
+Mehendi involves hours of sitting.
 Choose a forgiving silhouette.

 • Stiletto heels.
-Mehendi venues often involve grass, carpets, durries, or outdoor flooring — all stiletto-incompatible surfaces.
-Block heels, wedges, juttis, or embellished flats are the practical choices.
+Mehendi venues often involve grass, carpets, or outdoor flooring — all stiletto-incompatible surfaces.

 Frequently Asked Questions